quabbit/quabbit.github.io/index.md

 ### 1

 <i>SMORG.
 Smell that disrespect.
 But have my tolerance if I owe as much baseline.
 At night I think it doubles as a bar with analytics, stamps, bandidos.
 A depredating, corpo-hemian siege.
 Motherfuckers stapling about Kabbalah like, Have a number.
-Many a dawg passed on.
+Many a dawg passed on.<br>
 &nbsp; A TO ZYLOPHONE: BONG, BONG.
 Trifling confusion.
 Rented for crowdfunding for dubiously grounded conjecture, egos, projects; codependents espousing libertarian mores; to depressed borgs vying by the cover letter to fill entry-level cubes.
 Depressed only naturally given not being like termites.
 TROJAN TERMITE, is how the termites do.
 Finger in the mouth and they are clean through the door.
 The former, they are depressed for not being termites but pretend-borgs in careerist garb instead.
-Talk a logical nightmare.
+Talk a logical nightmare.<br>
 &nbsp; Dioramic; rotate for perspective.
 To cringe-poets, pricks who pull shots at one or another economic or social model, and transpersonal SEEKERS found engaged in, by, and with one another.
 Small numbers, many places.
 Which path to authenticity, world peace -- what sexy ones mull.
 Flimsy, self-loving streamers, talented equipment manned by buttoneers, mopes who buy into expensive chicanery.
 Though streets make a thing of outing pretenders so stay inside, long aways from out.
 Making 52 pieces of your mansionic camera for you to fuck with; 52 BLAOWZ, and 52 additional pieces of your exorbitantly priced lens.
 Acts in both cases compelling as a timocratic fiefdom.
 Next time, fuckbugs.
 Later.
-(A picture, as in, OK.)
+(A picture, as in, OK.)<br>
 &nbsp;Well-monitored heart rates, extollant gastro-gnomes, vegetal decadence, topiary hairdos, and both an occasional, full-blown psychotic break as well as a glorious, dialogic truffle, simultaneously.
 They covary.
-One into the other.
+One into the other.<br>
-&nbsp;But mostly for the most part bloggers, sectarianism, pills rattling in backpacks, and tallowy skins the impression of bok choy.
+&nbsp;But mostly for the most part bloggers, sectarianism, pills rattling in backpacks, and tallowy skins the impression of bok choy.<br>
 &nbsp; JEAZINXSKY: Collard greens.
-Have a cabbage patch.
+Have a cabbage patch.<br>
 &nbsp; ME: Not seen since months ago, as if weed.
+Tooken.<br>
 &nbsp; DR. PPG13: Opinions, asses.
-Choose.
+Choose.<br>
 &nbsp; ME: Everybody either investigates, idolizes, passively receives, tears apart, or eats.
 I think they are insufferable.
 Depends on the pants.
-That was that.
+That was that.<br>
-&nbsp; RAINBOW-PUPA: REBUFFED
+&nbsp; RAINBOW-PUPA: REBUFFED.<br>
 &nbsp; ME: Nobody wants it hard.
 It is all, Bake a cake and eat it late at night.
 Pure, frosted aggrievement.
-Fairy position sounds like conspiracy.
+Fairy position sounds like conspiracy.<br>
-&nbsp; ME: Dialectics.
+&nbsp; ME: Dialectics.<br>
 &nbsp; ME: OK.
 Is your intonation not a reification of macroaggressivity?
 Bellow, heave.
 Is fluidity not technically a stable position in and of itself?
 Choice to not be.
 Are you not the embodiment of an inequitable power structure?
-Boom, woom.</i>
+Boom, woom.</i><br>

 ### 2